great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

 This guide will help you create a new Checkpoint, which allows you to couple an Expectation Suite with a data set to validate.

-**Note:** As of Great Expectations version 0.13.7, we refer to "class-based Checkpoints" as these are now fully implemented as their own Python class.
-This is mainly a change "behind the scenes".
-You can continue to use your existing legacy Checkpoint worfklows if you're working with concepts from the *stable* API (e.g. Datasources).
-If you're using concepts from the *experimental* API, please refer to the guides for class-based Checkpoints.
+**Note:** As of Great Expectations version 0.13.7, we have updated and improved the Checkpoints feature.
+You can continue to use your existing legacy Checkpoint worfklows if you're working with concepts from the Batch Kwargs (v2) API.
+If you're using concepts from the BatchRequest (v3) API, please refer to the new Checkpoints guides..

 Steps
 -----